claremontqualitymanagement/TAFServer/README.md

         </dependency>
 ```

-Make sure the version is at least 2.5.24
+Make sure the version is at least 2.5.24.

+If your are running tests from the command line interface the TAF version is also visible in HTML summary reports for test runs.

-## Check your java version
+## 3. Check your java version
 Open a command prompt and write
 ```
 java -version